-As of September 28, 2017, we have one full-time employee and one part-time employee.
-Over time, we may be required to hire employees or engage independent contractors to execute various projects that are necessary to grow and develop our business.
+As of September 14, 2018, we have one full-time employee and one part-time employee.
+In addition to our employees, we engage key consultants and utilize the services of independent contractors to perform various services on our behalf.
+Some of our executive officers and directors are engaged in outside business activities that we do not believe conflict with our business.
+Over time, we may be required to hire additional employees or engage independent contractors to execute various projects that are necessary to grow and develop our business.
 These decisions will be made by our officers and directors, if and when appropriate.